-Measurable Hypotheses have a very consistent form: Measurable Hypotheses involve a prediction that can be directly compared to an experimental outcome to result in a conclusion.
+Measurable Hypotheses typically have a consistent form: Measurable Hypotheses involve a prediction that can be directly compared to an experimental outcome to result in a conclusion.

 An example of a Measurable Hypothesis is:

-MH1: "We hypothesize that students who serially practice math skills (algebra, geometry, and word problems) will have significantly higher performance on retention and transfer tests than students who use blocked practice of each math skill."
+MH1: "We hypothesize that students who serially practice math skills (alternating among algebra, geometry, and word problems) will have significantly higher performance on retention and transfer tests than students who use blocked practice of each math skill."

 Can you think of an experiment that would be able to test MH1?

-Strong Measurable Hypotheses predict the outcome of experiments.
+Strong Measurable Hypotheses predict the outcome of experiments or other observations.